 The free arm is a protruding piece found on most compact sewing machines that makes it easier to work on specific circular pieces, like hems and sleeves.
 Some machines, like the SINGER Start 1304, even have removable storage areas for creating the free arm space.

 The sewing speed controls how quickly the fabric is pulled through the sewing machine.
-Most of the cheaper models have just one speed, though options like the DONYER POWER Sewing Machine come with two or more speed levels.
-Most sewing machines include a foot pedal, so you can control the speed, but some include a slider bar on the machine for this instead.
+Most of the cheaper models have just one speed.
+Most basic sewing machines include a foot pedal, so you can control the speed, but some include a slider bar on the machine for this instead.

 The warranty on a sewing machine should cover you for any defects in parts or workmanship.
 While some models have a warranty that lasts for a year or two, four of the products we’ve reviewed here have a 25-year limited warranty, so you won’t have to worry about paying out of pocket for any unexpected issues.